+UP: Adityanath asks ministers to pay their own income tax, ends almost four-decade-old practice

-In Uttar Pradesh, exchequer has been paying income tax of CMs and ministers since 1981
+Earlier in the day, the media reported that the exchequer had been paying the tax of ministers since 1981 because of a law passed by the VP Singh government.

-Congress leader PL Punia said the law passed by the VP Singh government, mandating the treasury to pay the ministers’ taxes, should be withdrawn.

-An almost 40-year-old law puts the onus of paying ministers’ income tax on the Uttar Pradesh government, The Times of India reported on Friday.
+Uttar Pradesh Chief Minister Adityanath on Friday ordered ministers to start paying their own income tax, bringing an end to an almost 40-year-old practice of the state government footing the bill, PTI reported.

 The Uttar Pradesh Ministers’ Salaries, Allowances and Miscellaneous Act, 1981, mandated that the chief minister and his council of ministers would not need to pay the income tax.
-In the last financial year, the state exchequer paid the tax department Rs 86 lakh, PTI reported.
+In the last financial year, the state exchequer paid the tax department Rs 86 lakh, according to PTI.

+The announcement came hours after media reports on the matter.
+Several ministers reportedly claimed that they were unaware of the law.

-“There is an act existing from 1981 during [former Uttar Pradesh Chief Minister] VP Singh’s time,” said state Power Minister Shrikant Sharma.
+“There is an act existing from 1981 during [former Uttar Pradesh Chief Minister] VP Singh’s time,” state Power Minister Shrikant Sharma told PTI earlier in the day.
 “Whatever is being done is in pursuance with that Act.
 In times to come, we will look into any suggestion about what best can be done in this regard.”

-The law has benefitted 19 chief ministers and almost 1,000 ministers till date.
-Current Chief Minister Adityanath, along with his predecessors such as Akhilesh Yadav, Mayawati, Mulayam Singh Yadav, Kalyan Singh, Ram Prakash Gupta, and Rajnath Singh are among the beneficiaries.
+During discussions on the bill in the Assembly, VP Singh had cited the poor economic condition of ministers, who received meagre income, as the rationale for the law, according to The Times of India.
+It has benefitted 19 chief ministers and almost 1,000 ministers till date, including Adityanath and his predecessors such as Akhilesh Yadav, Mayawati, Mulayam Singh Yadav, Kalyan Singh, Ram Prakash Gupta, and Rajnath Singh.

 According to affidavits filed during elections, many politicians nowadays are worth crores.
 In the affidavit submitted before the Legislative Council polls in 2017, Adityanath declared that he possessed assets worth Rs 96 lakh.